 The Company's employment agreement with Roger Williams (the "Williams Agreement"), pursuant to which Mr. Williams serves as Executive Vice President and Chief Financial Officer of the Company, expires on March 1, 1999.
-Under the Williams Agreement, Mr. Williams is entitled to (i) a base salary (currently \$450,000), subject to increase based upon an annual performance review by the Board, (ii) an annual performance bonus based upon the profitability of the Company of up to 50% of his base salary for such year and (iii) participation in various health, life insurance and other fringe benefit plans and programs maintained by the Company.
-Immediately prior to the Offerings, Mr. Williams will be granted nonqualified stock options fully exercisable after March 1, 1999 to shares of Common Stock at an exercise price of \$ share.
+Under the Williams Agreement, Mr. Williams is entitled to (i) a base salary (currently \$450,000), subject to increase based upon an annual performance review by the Board, (ii) an annual performance bonus based upon the profitability of the

+Company of up to 50% of his base salary for such year and (iii) participation in various health, life insurance and other fringe benefit plans and programs maintained by the Company.
+Immediately prior to the Offerings, Mr. Williams will be granted nonqualified stock options fully exercisable after March 1, 1999 to purchase shares of Common Stock at an exercise price of \$ per share.
 Portions of Mr. Williams's stock options will vest each February 28 from 1997 through 1999.
 Certain termination and change of control events set forth in his employment agreement will accelerate the vesting of his stock options or enable Mr. Williams to immediately exercise his stock options to the extent then vested.
-In addition, if Mr. Williams's employment is terminated by the Company other than for cause, or if he resigns for good reason (as such terms are defined in the Williams Agreement), he will be entitled (i) to receive a lump sum cash payment equal to his base salary and his performance bonus for one year and (ii) to continue for the one-year period following his termination to be covered, together with his spouse and dependents, at the Company's expense, under all medical, health and accident insurance or other such health care arrangements maintained for his benefit immediately prior to such termination.
+In addition, if Mr. Williams's employment is terminated by the Company other than for cause, or if he resigns for good reason (as such terms are defined in the Williams Agreement), he will be entitled (i) to receive a lump sum cash payment equal to his base salary and his performance bonus for one year and (ii) to continue for the one-year period following his termination to be covered, together with his spouse and dependents, at the Company's expense by all medical, health and accident insurance or other such health care arrangement maintained for his benefit immediately prior to such termination.
 Mr. Williams's employment agreement also includes certain noncompetition, nonsolicitation and confidentiality provisions.

-The Company entered into an employment agreement with Andrea Weiss, dated January 22, 1996 (the "Weiss Agreement"), pursuant to which Ms. Weiss will serve as President of Retail Operations of the Company for a term of two years.
-Under the Weiss Agreement, Ms. Weiss is entitled to (i) a base salary (currently \$375,000); (ii) an annual performance bonus ranging from \$125,000 to \$325,000, depending on the performance of the Retail Division of the Company; and (iii) participation in various health, life insurance and other fringe benefit plans and programs maintained by the Company.
-The Company has an option to extend the term of employment for an additional two years.
-Upon consummation of the Offerings, Ms. Weiss will be eligible to participate in the 1996 Equity Plan at a level commensurate with her executive level of employment.
-See "-- 1996 Equity Incentive Plan."
-If Ms. Weiss's employment is terminated by the Company other than for cause at any time during the first two years of her employment, she will be entitled to the balance of her salary for the two years plus up to an additional six months' salary.
+The Company entered into an employment agreement, dated January 22, 1996, with Andrea Weiss, pursuant to which Ms. Weiss will serve as President of Retail Operations of the Company for a term of two years.
+Under the agreement, Ms. Weiss is entitled to (i) a base salary (currently \$375,000); (ii) an annual performance bonus ranging from \$125,000 to \$325,000, depending on the performance of the Retail Division of the Company; and (iii) participation in various health, life insurance and other fringe benefit plans and programs maintained by the Company.
+Guess has an option to extend the term of employment for an additional two years.
+Upon consummation of the Offerings, Ms. Weiss will be entitled to participate in the 1996 Equity Plan.
+If Ms. Weiss's employment is terminated by Guess other than for cause at any time during the first two years of her employment, she will be entitled to the balance of her salary for the two years plus up to an additional six months' salary.